im360john/gateway/example/complex/README.md

+---
+title: 'Complex E2E Example with Gateway API'
+description: 'This example demonstrates a complete end-to-end setup of the Gateway API with various features including data access control, caching, and PII data handling.'
+---

-# Simple E2E Example with Gateway API
+# Complex E2E Example with Gateway API

 This example demonstrates a complete end-to-end setup of the Gateway API with various features including data access control, caching, and PII data handling.